Malta: Traditions

-On a child's first birthday, in a tradition that still survives today, Maltese parents would organise a game known as il-quċċija, where a variety of symbolic objects would be randomly placed around the seated child.
-These may include a hard-boiled egg, a Bible, crucifix or rosary beads, a book, and so on.
+On a child's first birthday, in a tradition that still survives today, Maltese parents would organise a game known as il-quċċija, where a variety of symbolic objects would be randomly placed around the child.
 Whichever object the child shows the most interest in is said to reveal the child's path and fortunes in adulthood.

-Money refers to a rich future while a book expresses intelligence and a possible career as a teacher.
-Infants who select a pencil or pen will be writers.
-Choosing Bibles or rosary beads refers to a clerical or monastic life.
-If the child chooses a hard-boiled egg, it will have a long life and many children.
-More recent additions include calculators (refers to accounting), thread (fashion) and wooden spoons (cooking and a great appetite).

-Traditional Maltese weddings featured the bridal party walking in procession beneath an ornate canopy, from the home of the bride's family to the parish church, with singers trailing behind serenading the bride and groom.
-The Maltese word for this custom is il-ġilwa.
-This custom along with many others has long since disappeared from the islands, in the face of modern practices.
+Traditional Maltese weddings featured the bridal party walking in procession beneath an ornate canopy, from the home of the bride's family to the parish church, with singers trailing behind (il-ġilwa).
 New wives would wear the għonnella, a traditional item of Maltese clothing.
-However, it is no longer worn in modern Malta.
-Today's couples are married in churches or chapels in the village or town of their choice.
-The nuptials are usually followed by a lavish and joyous wedding reception, often including several hundred guests.
+Today's couples are married in churches or chapels in the village or town of their choice, usually followed by a lavish wedding reception.
 Occasionally, couples will try to incorporate elements of the traditional Maltese wedding in their celebration.
-A resurgent interest in the traditional wedding was evident in May 2007, when thousands of Maltese and tourists attended a traditional Maltese wedding in the style of the 16th century, in the village of Żurrieq.
-This included il-ġilwa, which led the bride and groom to a wedding ceremony that took place on the parvis of St. Andrew's Chapel.
-The reception that followed featured folklore music (għana) and dancing.
+A resurgent interest in the traditional wedding was evident in May 2007, when thousands of Maltese and tourists attended a traditional Maltese wedding in the style of the 16th century, in Żurrieq.